 Top Tips for 2019 Drug Testing

-Drug tests, like any technology, adapt and change over time.
-The ones that companies used just ten years ago have evolved greatly today.
+Drug tests, like any technology, adapt, and change over time.
+The ones that companies used just ten years ago have evolved significantly today.

 That shift can make it hard to stay up to date with the latest drug policy updates.
 To keep you in the loop, this article will cover those recent advancements and break down everything you need to know about modern drug testing.

 There are many substances that can be tested for during a drug screening, but the ones most often looked for are marijuana, cocaine, opioids (including heroin), amphetamines, steroids, and PCP.

 Those substances are some of the most commonly used drugs in the U.S., which is why they are the main focus of the procedure.